What does retroactive jealousy mean?

 There are obviously variations on these themes but they all have in common that they provoked overwhelming insecurities and jealousies that could not be dealt with or properly acknowledged at the time.

-At it’s extreme retroactive jealousy can provoke very disturbing paranoid feelings.
+At its extreme retroactive jealousy can provoke very disturbing paranoid feelings.
+Problems such as obsessive compulsive disorder can develop out of these unresolved issues.

 Traumatic experiences and retroactive jealousy